ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 The property is immutable and is only allowed to be set on creation of a new a volume.
 It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
 Hostname is injected automatically in the userdata, in the format: {bootvolumeNameFromMetadata}-{replicaIndex}-{version}
+PCI slots of the nics attached to the server are injected automatically in the userdata, with the key : {nic-pcislot-}-{nicNameFromMetadata) and the value : {pciSlot}
 			* required properties:
 				* `size`
 				* `type`